dotnet/csharpstandard/standard/conversions.md

 For an explicit reference conversion to succeed at run-time, the value of the source operand shall be `null`, or the type of the object referenced by the source operand shall be a type that can be converted to the destination type by an implicit reference conversion ([§11.2.7](conversions.md#1127-implicit-reference-conversions)).
 If an explicit reference conversion fails, a `System.InvalidCastException` is thrown.

-Reference conversions, implicit or explicit, never change the referential identity of the object being converted. *Note*: In other words, while a reference conversion can change the type of the reference, it never changes the type or value of the object being referred to. *end note*
+> *Note*: Reference conversions, implicit or explicit, never change the value of the reference itself ([§9.2.1](types.md#921-general)), only its type; neither does it change the type or value of the object being referenced. *end note*

 ### 11.3.6 Unboxing conversions